What's so great about Aomori garlic? A thorough explanation of the differences and the secret to its deliciousness!

 The secret to its deliciousness is Aomori's harsh winter

-Aomori's winters are harsh and snowy, but I've heard from farmers that the cold actually deepens the flavor of the garlic.
-Apparently, Aomori garlic stores its sugar content beneath the snow.
-This is probably the same principle as Yukimuro apples and Fukaura snow carrots.
-The climate unique to a snowy country has transformed garlic, which was previously just a flavoring vegetable, into a " delicacy ."
-When I think about this, I feel a little grateful for the cold winter.
+Winters in Aomori are harsh and snowy, but I've heard from farmers that this cold actually deepens the flavor of the garlic.
+Apparently, Aomori garlic stores sugar under the snow.
+This is probably the same principle as snow-stored apples and Fukaura snow carrots.
+The climate unique to a snowy regiondelicacytransforms garlic, which was once just an aromatic vegetable, into a

 What is the world-famous "Fukuchi White"?